guojingyu/guojingyu.github.io/_posts/2017-12-30-De_Novo_Assembly.md

 As you can see, it is expected that the right parameter k for a particular task can take some experiment to find out although some empirical knowledge may help.
 Due to above mentioned potential gaps in the input DNA sequences, for a single run of the algorithm, picking a larger k will generally help to acquire higher quality sequences.
 However, too large of a k may lead to unnecessary isolated subgraphs.

 Another thing that is worthy mentioning is that tandom repeating sequences without any library sequences containing both non-repeating 'anchoring' flankings, can be a problem for this approach in assembling DNA.
-The problem is that it is hard to determine how many  copies of the repeats are there.
+It is hard to determine how many copies of the repeats are there.

 ### References
 1. Phillip E C Compeau, Pavel A Pevzner, Glenn Tesler.
 How to apply de Bruijn graphs to genome assembly.
 Nature Biotechnology 29, 987–991 (2011) doi:10.1038/nbt.2023